BruceEckel/functional_error_handling/Functional Error Handling.md

 10
 """
 ```
-`console` is a tool in the GitHub repository that validates the correctness of the `console ==` strings.
+`validate_output` is a tool in the GitHub repository that validates the correctness of the `console ==` strings.
 If you run the program you’ll see the same output as you see in the `console ==` strings.

 `f2` returns a `str` to indicate an error, and an `int` answer if there is no error.
 In the pattern match, we are forced to check the result type to determine whether an error occurs and we cannot just assume it is an `int`.